Wysłany: 21:45, 06 Maj '11

 Three years later the Drug Enforcement Agency (DEA) was formed to enforce the newly created drug schedules, and the fight against marijuana use began.

-The battle that has raged since is a long one, and you can read a brief history of marijuana prohibition in the Huffington Post -- but suffice to say that movements to legalize marijuana have persisted ever since.
+The battle that has raged since is a long one, and you can read a -- but suffice to say that movements to legalize marijuana have persisted ever since.
 The most successful to date, and the one that is set to produce the first legal marijuana market in decades, is the medical marijuana movement.

 As the State of the Medical Marijuana Markets' executive summary states: